 There are some subjects we don’t plan to cover which are related to financial management.
-Next to each of these below will be a link to CASHFACTS Other subjects, where we provide details of resources on the web.
+Next to each of these below is a link to CASHFACTS Other subjects, where we provide details of resources on other websites.

 How to account for cash including how to set-up and maintain a petty cash imprest system.

 How to prepare for an audit and or independent examinations.
 Being prepared can cut your costs.

 A step-by-step guide to carrying out a bank reconciliation, an essential tool for checking the accuracy of your bookkeeping.